KristofferC/OhMyREPL.jl/README.md

 #### Pipeline

-The pipeline of how things are transformed from normal text to pimped text is as follows:
+The pipeline of how things are transformed from normal text to fancy text is as follows:

 * When a key is pressed, tokenize the full input string using `Tokenize.jl`.
 * To each token there is an associated `ANSIToken` which represents how the Token should be